CMC-lab/TranCIT/docs/index.rst

 - **Documentation**: Help improve tutorials and examples
 - **Community Support**: Answer questions and help other users

-**Citing DCS**
+**Citing TranCIT**

-If you use DCS in your research, please cite our paper:
+If you use TranCIT in your research, please cite our paper:

 .. code-block:: bibtex